Federal judge lets lawsuit go forward against Rochester cop, citing potentially 'racist' remarks he allegedly made

 Frank ruled that more information must be gathered to determine if Higgins had the right to walk onto the property.

-As to Higgins’ racial remarks, Frank wrote he could not “remain silent.”
-He noted the fatal police shootings of two black men: Michael Brown, in Ferguson, Mo., in 2014, and Philando Castile, in Falcon Heights, in 2016.
+As to Higgins' racial remarks, the judge wrote he could not "remain silent."
+He noted the fatal police shootings of two black men: Michael Brown in Ferguson, Mo., in 2014, and Philando Castile in Falcon Heights in 2016.

 Attorney Joshua Newville, who represents the Rochester couple, declined to comment or to make the couple available for an interview.